ccalafiore/CalaPY-ML/README.md

-# SmartLearning
+# SmartDataFit

-SmartLearning is a Python package for Machine Learning (ML).
+SmartDataFit is a Python package for Machine Learning (ML).

-You can install SmartLearning with pip:
+You can install SmartDataFit with pip:
 ```
-python -m pip install smartlearning
+python -m pip install smartdatafit
 ```

 ## Contacts